Community & Conservation Laikipia Loldia House Masai Mara

 The Nyekweri Forest- photo credit Roshni Legado

-Our commitment to the environment extended to other forests as well.
-Three teams from our Head Office and Governors’ Aviation participated in The Forest Challenge at Kereita Forest, organised by the East African Wildlife Society.
+Our commitment to the environment extended to another forest as well.
+Three teams of four from our Head Office and Governors’ Aviation participated in The Forest Challenge in the Kereita Forest, organised by the East African Wildlife Society.

 Our twelve Governors’ Camp Collection team members who took on The Forest Challenge